alonsoir/AironmanGPT/README.md

 same time to combine the two outputs and add them as input to the LLM, so that each output will give you its opinion.
 For now, in the initial phases I am using nmap with different parameters, along with wireshark.
 The system prompt for now only expects you to tell it the objective to investigate, which can be an IP or a range of IPs.
-The app expects you to have both nmap and wireshark installed on your system.
+The app expects you to have both some dependencies like nmap, wireshark and more to be installed on your system.
+The app lets you to run commands from your system and output the results to the llm.
+Use with caution.
+The app lets you to target a specific ip/range, which is the one that you want to scan.
+Basically it will run a bunch of commands, output to the llm each output to feed it and give you the results.
 At some point I will create a make file to have all the dependencies ready.
 At some point I will create a web interface to see the results, as well as to be able to properly export the results.